NJIT-WIS/collab/readme.md

 ### 3. Both Partners ACCEPT THE Assignment GITHUB to create their own GitHub repo, so each person has the chance to do all the steps and practice makes perfect...

-1. Partner 1: [kwilliam](https://github.com/kaw393939) <-change to you or your partner
+1. Partner 1: [Pil Jang](https://github.com/kaw393939) <-change to you or your partner
-2. Partner 2: [kwilliam](https://github.com/kaw393939) <-change to you or your partner
+2. Partner 2: [Michael Ellis](https://github.com/kaw393939) <-change to you or your partner
 3. Partner 3: Optional

 Complete this on each partner's repos for this assignment by following the development workflow process bellow.
 Since